-In order to minimize waste and maintain an environmentally friendly office, we like to refrain from printing paper records for our patients.
+To minimize waste and maintain an environmentally friendly office, we like to refrain from printing paper records for our patients.
 If care is moved to another provider or facility outside of Womens Health Care, we will transmit your records electronically.
-If paper records are requested by the patient from our office then the patient will be responsible for any printing/copying charges incurred (typically $0.75 per page).
+If paper records are requested by the patient from our office, then the patient will be responsible for any printing/copying charges incurred (typically $0.50 per page).
 E-mailing of health records to patients is strongly discouraged.
-If the patient insists on e-mailing of health records then understand that any fraud or abuse arising from such an action is solely the patients’ responsibility and you will be asked to sign a waiver.
+If the patient insists on e-mailing of health records, then understand that any fraud or abuse arising from such an action is solely the patients’ responsibility and you will be asked to sign a waiver.
 To avoid risk, all necessary health records from Womens Health Care can be accessed via the patient portal which is a safe and secure means to tracking patient health records.
-Access to the patient portal can be made available upon patient request and Patient Portal usage by patients is encouraged.
+Access to Womens Health Care, PC.
+Revised: 01/01/2019 3 the patient portal can be made available upon patient request and Patient Portal usage by patients is encouraged.

 Provider & Staff communications with Patient